A team of teachers

 At first, she began helping out the former FHDA director with the younger classes and then gradually began teaching various classes until she was given the association by Rachelle Lanigan at the age of 19.
 She has since grown the association from under 15 dancers to over 40, turning the association into a school.

-Kaitlyn has dancers making the provincial representatives team yearly, dancers representing Forever Highland at the SDTA conference, as well as competing at numerous competitions around Canada, the Atlantic provinces, Europe, and Scotland.
+Kaitlyn has dancers making the provincial representatives team yearly including Championship titles, dancers representing Forever Highland at the SDTA conference, as well as competing at numerous competitions around Canada, the Atlantic provinces, Europe, and Scotland.

 Kaitlyn was a co-chair for the ScotDance Canadian Championship Series, held in Moncton, July 2019, where there were close to 850 dancers competing at the Series.

-Kaitlyn is currently working as a School Counsellor in ASD-S in NB and is the chair of the SJ Suicide Prevention Committee.
+Kaitlyn is currently working as a School Counsellor in ASD-S in NB.
 She is very passionate about teaching and advocating for mental health.

 Hannah Gray is the lead instructor of the younger classes (beginning dancers, second year students, and third year students).
 She is a professional member of the Scottish Dance Teacher's Alliance and has her Associate's Highland qualification.

 She graduated from KV High School in 2016, and graduated from UNBSJ with Bachelor of Science degree.
-Hannah will be working on her Honours and is persuing further education.
+Hannah completed her Honours in Psychology and is attending St. Thomas University for the Bachelor of Education program in the Fall of 2022.

 When she's not dancing, Hannah enjoys running, reading, and doing yoga.